-The Center is governed by a seven member Board of Directors (the "Board") consisting of: the Secretary of Administration and Finance or her/his designee; the Secretary of Housing and Economic Development or her/his designee; the president of the University of Massachusetts or her/his designee; and four members appointed by the Governor, one of whom is a physician licensed to practice medicine in Massachusetts and affiliated with an academic medical center, one of whom is a CEO of a Massachusetts-based life sciences corporation and is a member of the board of directors of the Massachusetts Biotechnology Council, one of whom is a researcher involved in the commercialization of biotechnology, pharmaceuticals or medical diagnostic products, and one of whom has significant financial experience in the life sciences sector.
+The Center is governed by a seven member Board of Directors (the Board) consisting of: the Secretary of Administration and Finance or her/his designee; the Secretary of Housing and Economic Development or her/his designee; the president of the University of Massachusetts or her/his designee; and four members appointed by the Governor, one of whom is a physician licensed to practice medicine in Massachusetts and affiliated with an academic medical center, one of whom is a CEO of a Massachusetts-based life sciences corporation and is a member of the board of directors of the Massachusetts Biotechnology Council, one of whom is a researcher involved in the commercialization of biotechnology, pharmaceuticals or medical diagnostic products, and one of whom has significant financial experience in the life sciences sector.

-Using the financial statements: The basic financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") as promulgated by the Governmental Accounting Standards Board ("GASB").
+Using the financial statements: The basic financial statements are prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) as promulgated by the Governmental Accounting Standards Board (GASB).
 The Center's financial statements are reported as a special purpose business-type entity.
-The Center's annual report includes three basic financial statements: the statement of net position; the statement of revenues, expenses and changes in net position; and the statement of cash flows.
+This report includes three basic financial statements: the statement of net position; the statement of revenues, expenses and changes in net position; and the statement of cash flows.

-The statements of net position present the financial position of the Center as of June 30, 2019 and 2018.
+The statements of net position present the financial position of the Center as of June 30, 2020 and 2019.
 It provides information about the nature and the amount of resources (assets), plus deferred outflows (as applicable), obligations (liabilities), plus deferred inflows (as applicable) and net position.

-The statements of revenues, expenses and changes in net position present the changes in net position over the course of the years ended June 30, 2019 and 2018.
+The statements of revenues, expenses and changes in net position present the changes in net position over the course of the years ended June 30, 2020 and 2019.
 The change in net position may be useful in assessing whether the financial position improved or deteriorated for the year.

 The statements of cash flows present the cash activities segregated by four major cash flow categories; operating activities, noncapital financing activities, capital and related financing activities, and investing activities.
-This statement may be useful in determining the changes in liquidity and in understanding how cash and cash equivalents were used during the years ended June 30, 2019 and 2018.
+This statement may be useful in determining the changes in liquidity and in understanding how cash and cash equivalents were used during the years ended June 30, 2020 and 2019.

-Financial highlights: Fiscal year 2019 is the eleventh year of the initiative and reflects a year of significant operating activities of the Center as grants were made both from the Investment Fund and Capital Program and a tenth round of awards under the Life Sciences Tax Incentive Program were granted.
-This fiscal year represents the first year of activities under the new reauthorization.
+Financial highlights: Fiscal year 2020 is the twelfth year of the initiative and reflects a year of significant operating activities of the Center as grants were made both from the Investment Fund and Capital Program and an eleventh round of awards under the Life Sciences Tax Incentive Program were granted.
+This fiscal year represents the second year of activities under the new reauthorization.